Introducing allergen foods to your baby

 Long gone are the days when it was recommended to delay introduction of allergen foods such as nuts and egg to your baby.

 Now the evidence is incredibly compelling: introduce all the top allergen foods in the first year of your baby's life to help prevent the development of allergies.

-Infants and young children who started eating peanut from under the age of 1 (4-11 months) and kept eating peanut at least 3 times per week were 80% less likely to develop peanut allergy by the age of 5 than those who were provided with the standard information to avoid peanut.
+Infants and young children who started eating peanuts from under the age of 1 (4-11 months) and kept eating peanuts at least 3 times per week were 80% less likely to develop peanut allergy by the age of 5 than those who were provided with the standard information to avoid peanuts.

 So rather than babies avoiding allergenic foods such as peanuts, tree nuts (all nuts except peanut), egg, dairy, soy and fish all babies should be given these protein foods such as peanut butter, well cooked egg, dairy and foods made from wheat BEFORE they turn one.

 Even babies that come from a family with a history of food allergy should be given these foods rather than avoiding them.
 Delaying these foods clearly does not prevent allergies.
 It should be noted that a small number of babies will go on to develop food allergies following this advice.

 Introducing these foods before the age of one and continuing to provide on a regular basis helps your baby's immune system to recognise these proteins as being friendly and not a danger to mount a defence against.